abenedetti/Stats-Cheatsheet/README.md

 * depending from the scale of variables it may be necessary to normalize first (done by subtracting the mean of the data and dividing by the standard deviation)

-### 10) Hierchical clustering
+### 10) Hierarchical clustering

   + start with each data point in its own cluster
   + combine two nearest clusters (Euclidean, Centroid)

-  The Hierarchical clustering algorithm always starts with each data point in its own cluster, and ends with all data points in the same cluster.
+  The hierarchical clustering algorithm always starts with each data point in its own cluster, and ends with all data points in the same cluster.

 ![stats21](/imgs/stats21.png)